 Surveys conducted after last year’s fatal Uber crash near Phoenix showed that drivers are reluctant to give up control to a computer.
 In a March survey, 71 percent of people fear driving in fully autonomous vehicles.
 Consumers see self-driving cars as less safe than they did two years ago, and nearly half of consumers said they would never buy a Level 5 car.
 Nevertheless, consumers want and expect semi-autonomous features in future cars because they agree that collision alert and collision avoidance systems help people become better drivers.

 7. Creating cost effective vehicles

-Sensors, radars and communication devices used in autonomous vehicles are expensive.
+Sensors, radars, and communication devices used in autonomous vehicles are expensive.
 In 2020, a Level 4 and Level 5 car could cost an additional $75,000 to $100,000 compared to a regular car.
 The total cost may even exceed $100,000, given the number of sensors required to achieve autonomy levels 4 and 5.
-To make the purchase of these vehicles possible, the price has to drop dramatically and become affordable for consumers.
+For customers to purchase these vehicles, the price has to drop dramatically and become affordable for consumers.
 Right now, with this high price, it seems that only Mobility-as-a-Service (MaaS), ride-sharing or robotaxi companies can have the first real deployments of autonomous vehicles on the road.
-These companies can build a business model that can support these expensive vehicles, by replacing the cost of a human driver.
+These companies can build a business model that can support these expensive vehicles by replacing the cost of a human driver.